kiliakis/co2-ppm-longterm/README.md

-CO2 PPM Trends and CO2 PPM historical record from Vostok ice core.
+CO2 PPM Trends and Historical Record.
 Trend data are sourced from the US Government's Earth System Research Laboratory, Global Monitoring Division.
 Two main series are provided: the Mauna Loa series (which has the longest continuous series since 1958) and a Global Average series (a global average over marine surface sites).
 Historical records are sourced from Carbon Dioxide Information Analysis Center.
 The provided dataset comes from Vostok station in East Antartica.

 ## Data